Hepatitis - viral

 - Fulminant acute hepatitis (liver failure)

-Five year survival rate after liver transplantation is 60 - 80%.
-In about 50% of those with chronic hepatitis who receive a liver transplant, the infection recurs.
+Five year survival rate after liver transplantation is 60 to 80%.
+In about 50% of people with chronic hepatitis who receive a liver transplant, the infection recurs.

 Nutrition and Dietary Supplements

 Although no special diets have been shown to help treat acute hepatitis, eating small snacks during the day, with larger ones in the morning, may be recommended to prevent weight loss and reduce nausea.
-Generally, eating a healthy diet -- lots of fruits and vegetables high in antioxidants -- can help anyone with a chronic disease.
+Generally, eating a healthy diet, lots of fruits and vegetables high in antioxidants, can help most people who are battling a chronic disease.

 Tell your health care provider about any supplements you are thinking about taking.

-- Vitamin C, 500 - 1,000 mg 1 - 3 times daily, as an antioxidant and for immune support.
-Your health care provider may recommend several times this amount as an intervention, and often high dose intravenous vitamin C is used to treat hepatitis C.
+- Vitamin C , as an antioxidant and for immune support.
+Your provider may recommend high-dose intravenous vitamin C to treat hepatitis C. Speak with your physician.

-- Acetyl-L-carnitine, 500 mg daily, for antioxiant and antiviral activity.
+- Acetyl-L-carnitine , for antioxidant and antiviral activity.
 People who have a history of seizures should not take Acetyl-L-carnitine.
+It may interfere with thyroid hormone and potentially increase the blood-thinning effects of certain medications.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus ), for maintenance of gastrointestinal and immune health.
 Some probiotic supplements need refrigeration.
-People who are immune compromised, or who take immune suppressive drugs, should only take probiotics under the direction of a physician.
+People who are immune compromised, or who take immune-suppressive drugs, should only take probiotics under the direction of a physician.

-- N-acetyl cysteine (NAC), 200 - 500 mg 3 times daily, for liver and antioxidant support.
-NAC can potentially interact with ntroglycerin.
+- N-acetyl cysteine (NAC) , for liver and antioxidant support.
+NAC can potentially interact with nitroglycerin.

-- SAMe (s-adenosylmethionine), 400 - 1,600 mg daily in divided dosages, for liver and antioxidant support.
-People who have bipolar disorder should be monitored closely for signs of mania if taking SAMe.
-SAMe may interfere with some antidepressants.
+- SAMe (s-adenosylmethionine) , for liver and antioxidant support.
+If you have bipolar disorder your doctor should monitor you closely for signs of mania if taking SAMe.
+SAMe may interfere with some antidepressants and may potentially worsen Parkinson disease.

-Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
+Herbs are one way to strengthen and tone the body's systems.
+As with any therapy, you should work with your health care provider before starting treatment.
 Some herbs may interact with medications, so ask your doctor before taking any herb.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Cordyceps (Cordyceps sinensis), 3 - 4.5 g twice daily, is a type of mushroom used in traditional Chinese medicine to support the liver.
-Some preliminary studies show it may help improve liver and immune system function in people with hepatitis B. People who have autoimmune disease should not take Cordyceps.
+Cordyceps ( Cordyceps sinensis ): is a type of mushroom used in traditional Chinese medicine to support the liver.
+Preliminary studies show it may help improve liver and immune system function in people with hepatitis B. People who have autoimmune disease should not take Cordyceps.
+Cordyceps may slow down the blood's clotting ability, so people who take blood-thinning medications should use caution.

-Milk thistle (Silybum marianum, 420 mg per day standardized to 70 - 80% silymarin for cirrhosis; 240 mg 2 times per day of silibinin for chronic hepatitis) -- Milk thistle has been used since Greco Roman times to treat liver problems.
-Several scientific studies lend support to this traditional use.
+Milk thistle ( Silybum marianum ): Milk thistle has been used since Greco Roman times to treat liver problems.
+Several scientific studies support this traditional use.
 They suggest that a substance in milk thistle (silymarin) can protect the liver from damage caused by viruses, toxins, alcohol, and certain drugs, such as acetaminophen.
 However, studies are mixed as to whether milk thistle improves liver function tests or quality of life for people with chronic active hepatitis B or C. People who are allergic to ragweed may have an allergic reaction to milk thistle.
-Milk thistle may have estrogen like effects so people with hormone sensitive conditions should use this herb with caution.
+Milk thistle may have estrogen-like effects, so people with hormone-sensitive conditions should use this herb with caution.
+Because it acts on the liver, Milk thistle can theoretically interact with several medications that are processed through the liver.

 Milk thistle may help protect the liver against damage from exposure to industrial toxins.